stringflow/pokemon-core/docs/execution.md

 `(GameBoy *gb, u8 buttons) -> void`
 Runs until the game next polls for joypad input, then injects the input.
 ### gameboy_execute
-`(GameBoy *gb, const char *logstring) -> int`
+`(GameBoy *gb, const char *logstring) -> ExecutionResult`
 Executes any manip log string (i.e. `nopal`, `hop2`, `title1(reset)`, `R`, `D+A`, etc.)
-For overworld actions it returns the address at which emulation stopped.
+For overworld actions it returns an enum for when emulation stopped.
-For gen 1 these include: `CalcStats`, `CollisionCheckOnLand.collision`, `CollisionCheckOnWater.collision`, and `JoypadOverworld`.
-For gen 2 these include: `RandomEncounter.ok`, `DoPlayerMovement.BumpSound`, `PrintLetterDelay.checkjoypad` and `OWPlayerInput`.
-For intro actions, 0 is returned instead.
+Possible values are: INTRO (0), OVERWORLD_LOOP (1), WILD_ENCOUNTER (2), COLLISION (3),
+TEXTBOX (4).
+Please note that for gen 2 execution, DVs of the wild encounter will not be generated yet, so further emulation until `CalcMonStats` has to be done for those.
 ### gameboy_cleartext
 `(GameBoy *gb, int held_button) -> void`
 Clears all text until control is resumed to the player.
 This may happen at YES/NO dialogues, when overworld movement is resumed, etc. It will hold the specified button while text is printing for adequate manip execution, or no button at all for instant text execution.